MicGuard

 To run MicGuard directly from a terminal (useful during development):

-# Run the built app bundle
+# Run the installed app bundle

 /Applications/MicGuard.app/Contents/MacOS/MicGuard